Coming Home (Leon Bridges song)

 "Coming Home" is a song co-written and performed by American rhythm and blues singer Leon Bridges, issued as the first single from his debut studio album of the same name.
 The song peaked at number seven on the Billboard Triple A chart in 2015.
 In 2022 the song was featured in a McDonald's advert.

 Live performances

 Bridges performed "Coming Home" on The Tonight Show Starring Jimmy Fallon on June 22, 2015.
 On August 5, he performed the song on Conan.

 Music video

 The official music video for the song was directed by Chip Tompkins.
 The music video was released on March 3, 2015, and as of August 2022, has over 32 million views.

+The video's mid-century aesthetic reflects the song's musical production, which was recorded using exclusively vintage equipment to explore the synergy between early 1960s gospel and soul music.
+Visually complementing the track's swinging rhythm and intimate interplay between lead and background vocals, the video mirrors the retro arrangement, which features a descending organ line weaving around Bridges' triplet vocal phrasing.